 (b) The insurer shall promptly evaluate the source of any differences between the insurer's appraisal and the cost of repairs and either authorize or deny a supplemental payment within three business days after the notification of such difference and inspection of the vehicle.
 During such three-day period, the insurer may inspect the vehicle, and if it so requests, the claimant or repair shop shall make the vehicle available for inspection by the insurer.
 The insurer shall not delay such inspection for more than three days without the consent of the claimant.
-If the insurer makes a timely request for inspection.
+If the insurer makes a timely request for inspection the insurer will either authorize or deny a supplemental payment within three business days after the inspection.
 The claimant may direct the insurer to make any supplemental payment to the repair shop, provided the repair shop is registered under M.G.L. c.
 100A.
 Otherwise, any supplemental payment must be made directly to the claimant.